Evesham Abbey: Prints and paintings

 Prints of picturesque ruins accompanied the growth of domestic tourism in Britain during the second half of the 18th century, among which can be found striking images of the remains of the abbey walls and bell tower at Evesham.
 These, accompanied by scenic and historical descriptions, were collected, for example, in such works as Francis Grose's Antiquities of England and Wales (1786) and, more particularly, Samuel Ireland's Picturesque Views on the Upper or Warwickshire Avon (1795).
 Among the visiting artists who came to paint them was J. M. W. Turner, who in 1793 made pen and wash studies of the abbey gateway and of the Church of St Laurence seen through the bell tower's arch.
 An anonymous artist of the period also left a panorama of the tower and churches behind it as seen from the river.

 In the following century, the antiquary Edward Rudge began excavations of the abbey remains on parts of his property, between 1811 and 1834.
 The results were given to the Society of Antiquaries of London; illustrations of the discoveries were published in their Vetusta Monumenta with a memoir by his son, Edward John Rudge and illustrations by his wife, Anne Rudge.

+Clock and carillon

+A new clock and carillon by Gillett, Bland and Company of Croydon was installed in 1878.
+The hours were struck on a bell of 36 long cwt with a hammer of 80 lb.
+The Westminster chimes on four other bells.
+The external dials were 10 ft in diameter.
+The clock mechanism sat on a cast iron frame with a double three-legged Gravity escapement invented by Edmund Beckett, 1st Baron Grimthorpe.
+The pendulum was made of zinc and iron tubes to compensate for temperature changes.
+The whole machinery had a weight of over one ton.
+The carillon machine was based on the design for that installed in Worcester Cathedral a few years earlier.
+The tunes played every three hours day and night with a different tune for each day of the week.